 On the Democratic side, they’ve been pushing this “balanced” solution.
 But a balanced solution at this time is a solution that cuts the deficit.
 And while that may mitigate the fiscal cliff, it still sends things downhill.

 Of most concern to progressives is the continuing game of footsie Nancy Pelosi appears to be playing with Bowles-Simpson, the deficit reduction plan that makes cuts to Medicare, Medicaid and Social Security benefits.
 For tactical reasons, she wants to look more “reasonable” than Republicans on the issue of deficits.
 But in reality, this striving for reasonableness will only put those entitlement programs at risk.
-Look at how Pelosi handled this on ABC yesterday:
+Look at how Pelosi handled this on ABC yesterday, in the video above.

 Pelosi just skates on this one.
 She touts a few virtues of Bowles-Simpson (a better spending/taxes ratio, assuming the expiration of the high-end Bush tax cuts, substantial cuts to defense).
 Then she says that she didn’t like the Social Security aspect, but that this part of the deal could be handled separately.
 Of course, Bowles-Simpson DIDN’T handle it separately, but saw it as integral to their plan.